-Several types of IDW may be generated during the sampling of environmental media during the investigation activities: residual soil volume, decontamination fluids, monitoring well purge water, and disposable sampling equipment/PPE.
-Proper management of this IDW is required to ensure compliance with federal, state, and Army regulations applicable to the collection, storage, transport, and disposal of potentially hazardous materials.
-Required IDW management measures for FWDA investigations or remedial activities will be waste segregation, containerization and labeling, temporary storage, waste characterization, and disposal.

-Generated IDW will be segregated at each given soil boring location.
-Process knowledge such as historical operational records, previous analytical data, and field screening results obtained during previous investigations or remedial actions, will be used when available to segregate potentially hazardous IDW from non-hazardous IDW.
-These preliminary categorizations of IDW will only be qualitative; the application of process knowledge is intended to minimize costs associated with the

-29 handling, transportation, and disposal of wastes.

-Field personnel will place soil and sediment IDW in open-head drums or covered roll-off containers.
-Field personnel will dispose of used, non-decontaminated sampling equipment and PPE in polyethylene trash bags which will be placed in removable-head drums.
-Field personnel will use portable water tanks to collect, manage, and characterize groundwater during drilling.
-Drums and tanks will conform to United Nations Performance-Oriented Packaging standards and Department of Transportation (DOT) specifications in 49 Code of Federal Regulations (CFR) 178.
-General refuse and decontaminated sampling equipment and PPE will be placed in polyethylene

-37 trash bags or other suitable containers.
+- 13 Several types of IDW may be generated during the sampling of environmental media during the - investigation activities: residual soil volume, decontamination fluids, monitoring well purge 14 - water, and disposable sampling equipment/PPE.
+Proper management of this IDW is required to ensure 15 - compliance with federal, state, and Army regulations applicable to the collection, storage, transport, and 16 - 17 disposal of potentially hazardous materials.
+Required IDW management measures for FWDA - investigations or remedial activities will be waste segregation, containerization and labeling, temporary 18 - 19 storage, waste characterization, and disposal. - Generated IDW will be segregated at each given soil boring location.
+Process knowledge such as 20 - historical operational records, previous analytical data, and field screening results obtained during 21 - previous investigations or remedial actions, will be used when available to segregate potentially 22 - 23 hazardous IDW from non-hazardous IDW.
+These preliminary categorizations of IDW will only be - 24 qualitative; the application of process knowledge is intended to minimize costs associated with the - 25 handling, transportation, and disposal of wastes. - Field personnel will place soil and sediment IDW in open-head drums or covered roll-off 26 - 27 containers.
+Field personnel will dispose of used, non-decontaminated sampling equipment and - PPE in polyethylene trash bags which will be placed in removable-head drums.
+Field personnel 28 - will use portable water tanks to collect, manage, and characterize groundwater during drilling.
+29 - Drums and tanks will conform to United Nations Performance-Oriented Packaging standards and 30 - 31 Department of Transportation (DOT) specifications in 49 Code of Federal Regulations (CFR) 178. - General refuse and decontaminated sampling equipment and PPE will be placed in polyethylene 32 - trash bags or other suitable containers.
+33 - 34 Field personnel will collect representative samples from each container of soil/sediment, - groundwater, or decontamination fluids consisting of a composite of the material to characterize 35 - 36 IDW for disposal as hazardous, special, or non-hazardous waste.
+Samples may be collected as - containers are filled at the soil boring/well location, or within five days of transfer to the satellite 37 - 38 area.
+The analytical laboratory will provide analysis results within 15 days of sampling.